SofaPirate/PqLEDStrip/README.md

 # PqLEDStrip
-LED strip library for Plaquette.
+LED strip library for [Plaquette](https://github.com/SofaPirate/Plaquette).

-> [!CAUTION]
-> Work in progress — not ready for use.

 ## Introduction

-- `PqLEDStrip` use the `FastLED` library for LED control.
+- `PqLEDStrip` uses the `FastLED` library for LED control.
+It was initially developed with `FastLED` 3.10.1.
-- Do *not* call `FastLED.show()` as you might be used to. `PqLEDStrip` manages this automagically for you.
+- Do *not* call `FastLED.show()` as you might be used to! `Plaquette` and `PqLEDStrip` manage the *showing* of LEDs automagically for you.
-- Try *not* to set the value of the pixels every iteration of the loop, but either with a Plaquette field (eg. `PivotField`, `TimeSliceField`) or on an interval set with a Plaquette `Metronome`.
+- Do *not* to set the value of the LEDs every iteration of your update loop because you want your update loop to run as fast as possible and only update the LEDs about every 20 to 50 milliseconds.
+Use a `Plaquette field` (eg. `PivotField`, `TimeSliceField`) or on an interval set with a `Plaquette` `Metronome`.
+See best practices at the bottom of this document.

+## Strip type support

+- Currently, only the WS281X type of strip is supported.

 ## Example Declaration